About the School of Education and Human Development

 — Joshua Power, '05, '16 (EdD), Interim Dean of the School of Education and Human Development

-- Top employers of SEHD graduates include the U.S. Department of Veteran Affairs, the School District of Philadelphia and Children’s Hospital of Philadephia (CHOP).
+Top employers of SEHD graduates include the U.S. Department of Veteran Affairs, the School District of Philadelphia and Children’s Hospital of Philadelphia (CHOP).

 Mission and Vision